ioccc-src/winner/2018/ferguson/README.md

 inventiveness but to win beside all the other wonderful entries is truly special!

-Shortly after the entry has been published I will have more information on the winning entry at [https://ioccc.xexyl.net/2018/weasel][] including how to contact me (besides what's already published on the IOCCC website).
-There also is an [errata page][] so that in the case I find anything I would like to correct in the documentation or other supplementary files I can note them there.
+I have more information on the winning entry at [https://ioccc.xexyl.net/2018/weasel][] including how to contact me (besides what's already published on the IOCCC website).
+I have commentary on the other winning entries as well.

-If you wish to contact me please do so; although I have a Twitter account I don't really use it so please send me an email instead.
-I do have Facebook as of a little under two years but I'll worry about that at such a time (I presume in fact 'if') it becomes relevant.
+If you wish to contact me please do so.
+Please contact via mastodon.
+You can try email but I'm more likely to respond to mastodon messages.

 [https://ioccc.xexyl.net/2018/weasel]: https://ioccc.xexyl.net/2018/weasel
 [errata page]: https://ioccc.xexyl.net/2018/weasel/errata